phillycommunitywireless/phillycommunitywireless/content/en/_index.md

 segments:
   - template: three-button-call-to-action
     title: "Join us in building Internet access for everyone."
-    section1:
+    sections:
-      photo: "/images/IMG_6878.jpg"
+      - photo: "/images/IMG_6878.jpg"
         photo_alt_text: "This is some alt text for a photo."
-      text: "Get connected!
-Join our network and use our Wi-Fi service at your home, organization, or local green space."
+        text: "**Get connected!** Join our network and use our Wi-Fi service at your home, organization, or local green space."
         button_text: Our Wi-Fi
         button_href: "#"
-    section2:
-      photo: "/images/pcwvolunteers.png"
+      - photo: "/images/pcwvolunteers.png"
         photo_alt_text: "This is some alt text for a photo."
-      text: "Get involved!
-Volunteer to help build our internet networks, learn new skills, and make a difference in our community."
+        text: "**Get involved!** Volunteer to help build our internet networks, learn new skills, and make a difference in our community."
         button_text: Volunteer
         button_href: "/volunteer"
-    section3:
+        button_class: "bg-pcw-salmon"
-      photo: "/images/Drone_HartLane_Active.JPG"
+      - photo: "/images/Drone_HartLane_Active.JPG"
         photo_alt_text: "This is some alt text for a photo."
-      text: "Get behind us!
-Support our work in providing essential internet access to individuals and families in Philadephia."
+        text: "**Get behind us!** Support our work in providing essential internet access to individuals and families in Philadephia."
         button_text: Support
         button_href: "#"
+        button_class: "bg-pcw-lilac"

   # # Responsive three-column icons
   # - template: icons